willjhliang/quartz/content/Operating Systems/💼 Process.md

-A process is an instance of a program that is being executed by the [[⚙️ Operating Systems]].
+A process is an instance of a program that is being executed by the [[⚙️ Operating System]].
 Each process has its own memory (code, heap, stack), registers, and other resources.

 # Stack and Heap
 The stack contains local variables and information for local functions, all organized in a stack frame for each function call.
 The heap contains dynamically-allocated data for anything that's required out of scope or whose size is only known during runtime.